Decentraland-DAO/wiki-adv/(Drafting) Modeling Base Mesh.md

 **Second way** is to create Base Mesh model from primitives and then polish it to have perfect topology ready for high poly modeling.

-**Third way** is to download prepared Avatar Base Mesh from [here]() and move to [[(Drafting) Modeling Wearables]].
+**Third way** is to download ready .blend from [here]() and move to [[(Drafting) Modeling Wearables]].

 It's very important to create a base mesh with perfect topology, to be able to do any manipulations with it.
 With prepared base mesh, you will be able to use it for any cloth pieces and easily apply core modifiers (bevel, subdivision, multiresolution) without wrong distortion and future issues on baking.

-There are few rules topology rules that you need to keep in mind, first of all, amount of sides (edges) for each part of body.
+There are few topology rules that you need to keep in mind, first of all, amount of sides (edges) for each part of body.

 - 6-8 sides (edges) for Arms and connection
 - 12 sides (edges) for Neck and connection
 - 14 sides (edges) for Hips and connection
 - 8 sides (edges) for Legs and connection

-This numbers is base used in many many old and mobile games, which are restricted to low triangles count.
-Also, this amount of edges works very well for subdivision workflow, which then transforms to multiresolution for sculpting.
+This numbers is base used in many old and new mobile games, which are restricted to low triangles count.
+Also, this amount of edges works very well for Subdivision workflow, which then transforms to Multiresolution for sculpting.

 Pay attention to **topology, edges, loops, faces count** on images and examples provided below, follow and keep exact same topology for your **Base Mesh.**

 ## Modeling Body

+As it was mentioned before, there are lots of troubles with default Decentraland body model.
+It's triangulated and ready to-go to engine.
+But for modeling wearables it's very bad.
+You won't be able to use core modifiers like Bevel, Subdivision, Multiresolution with it.
+That means, that you won't be able to create good wearables ready for sculpting and future baking with it.

+### Arms and Legs

 Create basic **Cylinder** with **8 sides** and **elbow/knee area**.